kenijo/vscode2npp-theme-converter/readme.markdown

 ## How To

-Open VSCode and select your theme of choice.
+* Open VSCode and select your theme of choice.

-Run the following command to generate a color theme: CTRL+P >> Developer: Generate Color Theme From Current Settings
+* Run the following command to generate a color theme: CTRL+P >> Developer: Generate Color Theme From Current Settings

-Paste the color theme generated in the text box VSCode Theme (JSON).
+* Save the color theme generated as a JSON file.

-Click convert.
+* Click convert and the Notepad++ theme will download automaticaly once the conversion is done.

-Copy Notepad++ Theme (XML) and save it into the Notepad++ themes folder.
+* Copy Notepad++ Theme (XML) and save it into the Notepad++ themes folder.

-You can use the matching dark mode tones to further improve the theme integration.
+* You can use the matching dark mode tones to further improve the theme integration.

 # Color Converter

-Convert color to and from the following format:

-* Decimal (DEC)
-* Hexadecimal (HEX)
-* Hexadecimal with Alpha channel (HEXA)
-* RGB
-* RGBA (RGB with Alpha channel)

-Notes: Alpha channel is computed by providing a background color to blend the foreground color onto.
-(The default background color used is white)
+* Colors with an alpha channel are computed by providing a background color to blend the foreground color onto.

+* The default background color used is white unless otherwise specified.

+* Use this Color Converter to convert color to and from the following format: DEC, HEX, HEXA, RGB, RGBA

 ## Requirements